 Buddy up with a neighbor or two to Reduce Package Theft in NYC

 If you’re experiencing package theft, it’s likely your neighbors are too.
 Ask around the building and see if your neighbors can bring in your packages if they see them.
 You can do the same for them.
 Instead of your package sitting in the vestibule all day, a neighbor can drop it off outside your door if they see it before you and vice versa.
 This is also a great way to get to know your neighbors!

 Get renters’ insurance

-Renters’ insurance could be another tool in your toolkit to fight package theft.
+Renters’ insurance could be another tool in your toolkit to fight package theft in NYC.
 Renters’ insurance can protect against theft that happens inside or outside of your apartment.
 So if a package does get stolen, you may be able to get your money back!
 Lemonade is an insurance company that offers affordable policies for NYC renters.

 Research your next building

 After trying all of these steps, you may just feel that you need to move if you want better building security.
 Check the reputation of your next building before signing a lease.
 On openigloo, you can access tenant reviews and city data on any address in NYC.
-Avoid the landlords that don’t prioritize building security by doing your research on the openigloo app.
+Avoid the landlords that don’t prioritize building security by doing your research on openigloo.

 Have a rental experience to share?
-Submit an anonymous review about your building on the openigloo app, and help a future renter find (or avoid) their next apartment!
+Submit an anonymous review about your building on openigloo, and help a future renter find (or avoid) their next apartment!